 - Halifax Waterfront Boardwalk: The Halifax waterfront district is the place to be; you could spend a whole day strolling through the various establishments located along the waterfront boardwalk.

-- Peggy’s Cove: Peggy’s Cove is on the way to Lunenburg, so we recommend doing this one in transit.
-It is an adorable historic village with over 160 lighthouses.
+- Peggy’s Cove: Peggy’s Cove is on the way to Lunenburg, on Nova Scotia’s south shore, so we recommend visiting this one using transit.
+It is an adorable historic village with one of the most iconic of Nova Scotia’s 160 lighthouses.

 Where to Eat in Halifax

 The Bicycle Thief is located right on Water Street in Halifax; it offers Italian interpretations of classic North American cuisines.
 This casual restaurant is open for lunch and dinner.
 We recommend going when you can sit outside and soak up the electric energy of the Waterfront district.

 In Halifax, we recommend staying at The Westin Nova Scotian.
 This hotel is in the center of it all, allowing you to park your car and let it rest while you explore the area.

 Lunenburg was founded in 1753.
 Today it’s a charming, colourful port town and a Unesco world heritage site.
 It is best appreciated from the port’s waters, so we have a few ideas to get you out there on a boat.

 - Cruise on the Bluenose II: The Bluenose II is a replica of a 1912 racing schooner; cruises aboard the Bluenose II offer fantastic views of the town of Lunenburg.